sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 `key_hash`: after this processing, the log keeps no record neither of presence or contents of the `context`.

+Alternative that's been considered: Introduce an optional `context` line in the input body for the existing `add-leaf` end-point.
+But a new endpoint seems preferable, both for being more explicit, and because optional lines would be a new convention not used elsewhere in the api ascii formats.

 ## Implementation

 ### Public keys